garyluf5/f5_terraform/HA_via_lb_DO_AS3/README.md

 ## Important configuration notes

-- All varialbes are configured in variable.tf
+- All varialbes are configured in variables.tf
 - Azure Subscription and Service Principal are configured in provider.tf
 - This template would require Declarative Onboarding and AS3 packages for the initial configuration.
 As part of the onboarding script, it will download the RPMs respectively.
 So please see the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) and [DO documentation](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/prereqs.html) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 - This template uses PayGo BIGIP image for the deployment (as default).
 If you would like to use BYOL, then these following steps are needed: